pbougue/debian-utils/README.md

 * ssh key
 * snazzy colorscheme for konsole (+ all black background) : https://github.com/miedzinski/konsole-snazzy in /usr/share/konsole
   then activate it in profile
-* add firacode font for konsole theme, then activate it in profile
+* install fonts-firacode (and ttf-ancient-fonts-symbola if necessary on old OS), then activate it in konsole profile
 * fzf
 * rustup
 * code
 * teams
-* `cargo install bat exa fd-find ripgrep grex du-dust starship git-absorb hyperfine git-delta bandwhich xsv`
 * add git and docker shortcuts/integrations for zsh?
 * define konsole profile to be "default"
 * pyenv, pyenv virtualenvwrapper, pyenv install 3.8.6, pyenv global 3.8.6